 Out of season, you can sub 5 extra tomatillos in place of the green tomatoes.

 This salsa is best consumed after being chilled in the fridge 4 hours – overnight.
 The flavors need time to meld.

-Don't Forget: When choosing the jalapeno, the more striations, the hotter it will be.
-See queso post (above) for more info.
+When choosing the jalapeño, the more striations, the hotter it will be.

-When Freezing: Do not add the sour cream and store flat in a freezer bag.
+Do not add the sour cream when freezing.
+Store flat in a freezer bag.
 When ready to serve, thaw gently in the refrigerator and stir in the sour cream.

 - Prep Time: 10 minutes